EZ-Robotics/EZ-Template/ez-template-docs/docs/pto.md

 ## pto_add()
 Adds motors to the pto_list.
 You cannot add the first index because it's used for autonomous.

+`pto_list` a vector of motors to remove from the drive
 <Tabs
   groupId="ex2"
   defaultValue="proto"